John F. Seiberling Federal Building & U.S. Courthouse

 2 South Main St.

 Akron, OH 44308

 The John F. Seiberling Federal Building and U.S. Courthouse is located in the central business district of Akron.
-It is named after John F. Seiberling, a member of Congress from 1971-1987, who was instrumental in creating the Cuyahoga Valley National Park.
+In 2006, the building was officially named after John F. Seiberling, a member of Congress from 1971-1987, who was instrumental in creating the Cuyahoga Valley National Park.